 The visible satellites are shown on the status bar of the Home page.
-To configure the UT to use a single satellite, use the General Setup on page 28 in release 5.9.5.0 and higher.
+To configure the UT to use a single satellite, use the Connection field on the General Setup page - see page 28.
 Alternatively, use the IHSET="SAT_SELECT" remote control SMS to configure the satellite.